-The following table represents investments of the Corporation by investment type with related reported amounts which are equal to recurring fair value measurement (excluding accrued interest) at March 31, 2020 (amounts in thousands):
+The following table represents investments of the Corporation by investment type with related reported amounts which are equal to recurring fair value measurement (excluding accrued interest) at March 31, 2021 (amounts in thousands):

-Investme nt N Iaturities
+Investme nt N Maturities

 Reported Less than

 Investment Type Amount 1 Year 1-5 Years

-U.S. Treasury Bills \$ 12,726 \$ 12,716 \$ -
+U.S. Treasury Bills - \$ - 984 \$ 984 \$ -

-The Corporation experienced a net decrease in the fair value of its investments during the year of \$508 thousand which is a component of the amount of investment income reported by the Corporation.
+The Corporation experienced a net zero change in the fair value of its investments during the year which is a component of the amount of investment income reported by the Corporation.
 This amount takes into account all changes in fair value that occurred during the year.

-Included in the \$181.9 million of total cash and investments in the Debt Service Fund at March 31, 2020 is \$169.2 million in cash that was transferred by the Corporation's trustee to a separate account on March 31, 2020 in order to meet the Corporation's April 1, 2020 debt service payment.
+Cash and investments totaled \$93.3 million at March 31, 2021 of which \$92.3 million in cash was transferred by the Corporation's trustee to a separate account on March 31, 2021 in order to meet the Corporation's April 1, 2021 debt service payment.
 Pursuant to the Corporation's General Bond Resolution and General Subordinate Lien Bond Resolution, the Corporation's Trustee must transfer required debt service funds to a separate account on the business day preceding a debt service payment date.